Continuing Disability Reviews

 Enter Your Zip Code to Connect with a Lawyer Serving Your Area

-The Social Security Administration (SSA) is required by law to periodically review the case of every person who is receiving Social Security Disability (SSD) or Supplemental Security Income (SSI) disability benefits.
-This process is called a “continuing disability review” (CDR) and is intended to identify beneficiaries who may no longer qualify as disabled.
-If, during a CDR, the SSA finds that your medical condition has improved enough so that you can work, your Social Security benefits will end.
+The Social Security Administration (SSA) is required to periodically review the case of every person who is receiving Social Security Disability (SSD) or Supplemental Security Income (SSI) disability benefits.
+This process is called a “continuing disability review” and is intended to identify recipients who might no longer qualify as disabled.
+If, during a CDR, Social Security finds that your medical condition has improved enough so that you can work, your Social Security benefits will end.

 Frequency of Continuing Disability Reviews

 Continuing disability reviews are performed at different frequencies for different recipients, depending on their age and medical condition.

 CDRs for Adults

 Most cases are set for review every three or seven years, depending on the likelihood that your condition will improve.
 If a claimant has a condition that is expected to medically improve, a CDR may be conducted even sooner than three years.
 On the other end of the range, Social Security beneficiaries whose condition is not expected to improve or are disabled due to a permanent condition (such as a lost limb or impaired intellectual functioning) may have their claim reviewed even less than every seven years.
 But even those with permanent disability conditions are subject to CDRs.
 In addition, CDRs are also more frequently conducted for beneficiaries who are under the age of 50.
 For more information on the frequency of medical reviews for adults, see our article on how often disability reviews happen.

 Children who are receiving SSI disability benefits will automatically have their claims reviewed when they turn 18.
 The standards that must be met for an adult to be considered disabled are different than those for a child, so at age 18, the child will be evaluated under the adult standards.

 Newborns who receive SSI due to a low-birth weight will have their claim reviewed prior to the one-year mark.